fernandoj92/toolbox/README.md

 Click in some of following links for further information:

-* [Getting Started](http://amidst.github.io/toolbox/GettingStarted.html) describes how to install the toolbox as well as its module's based architecture.
+* [Getting Started](http://amidst.github.io/toolbox/GettingStarted.html) describes how to install the toolbox, how this toolbox integrates with Java 8 new functional-style programming features, and why it is based on a module based architecture.

 * [Toolbox Functionalities](http://amidst.github.io/toolbox/ToolboxFunctionalities.html) describes which are the main functionalities (i.e. pgms, learning and inference algorithms, etc) included in the current version of the toolbox.

-* [Contributing to AMIDST](http://amidst.github.io/toolbox/ContributingToAMIDST.html) describes the steps need to contribute to this toolbox.
+* [Contributing to AMIDST](http://amidst.github.io/toolbox/ContributingToAMIDST.html) describes the steps needed to contribute to this toolbox.
+This toolbox is intended to be a highly collaborative project.

 * [Code Examples](http://amidst.github.io/toolbox/CodeExamples.html) provides a long list of code examples covering most the of the functionalities of the toolbox.